-An RF signal generator that can produce a local oscillator output signal for a particular frequency band is often a critical component of the design, whether you’re converting microwave signals down to an intermediate frequency (IF) or finding a higher frequency range.
+An RF signal generator that can produce a local oscillator output signal for a particular frequency band is often a critical component of the design, whether you?re converting microwave signals down to an intermediate frequency (IF) or finding a higher frequency range.
 Either way, this is an integral part of most wireless systems, and so you need to know how your generator/mixer is performing.
 The MixNV combines these two functions for ease of use.
+To automate your networks to constantly monitor the behavior, health, and security of all devices you’re able to look into network automation system solutions from the likes of Indeni or similar solution providers.
+This automation will allow signal conversions and processes to be done automatically without human intervention, speeding up processes and increasing network stability.

 Any conversion loss can have an unwanted impact on the amount of gain that is required in the amplification stages of the project, so always make sure you know the details of your assemblies including filtering things like images, RF and LO leakage.